razor-network/oracle-node/README.md

 You can interact with razor:

 ```
-docker exec -it razor-go ...
+docker exec -it razor-go razor ...
 ```

 ### Prerequisites